Brookli17/Urban-Monkey.com/README.md

  <h1 align="center">Urban-Monkey</h1>
 ------------------------------------------------------------------------------------------------------------------------------------
-is an online clothing store for STREETWEAR t-shirts and sweatshirts shopping ,build using html5 , css and JavaScript and jQuery library . backend is build using rest apis which is connected to google sheet to fetch user data in the backend and post into google sheets.....
+is an online clothing store for STREETWEAR t-shirts and sweatshirts shopping, build using **html5 , **css and **JavaScript and **jQuery library. backend is build using **RestApi which is connected to **google sheet to fetch user data in the backend and post into google sheets
 ------------------------------------------------------------------------------------------------------------------------------------
 Features of site
 - Responsive (compatible on any Screen Size)